-Employment Security estimates that average annual employment for farmworkers in Washington state (2013) was 96,735.
-Peak employment (July 2013) was 151,330.
+Employment Security estimates that average annual employment for farmworkers in Washington state (2016) was 97,068.
 Additional services are available through WorkSource's Washington Farmworker Services.

 The department is committed to working with Washington’s agricultural employers and farm workers by managing the agricultural service program.
-Through this program, specialized staff are located in offices that serve a 21 county region to help agricultural employers find skilled and qualified workers in a timely manner while also helping workers connect with employment and community resources.
-Reporters can contact Janelle Guthrie firstname.lastname@example.org or Bill Tarrow email@example.com for the latest results from these efforts.
+Through this program, specialized staff are located in offices that serve a 21-county region to help agricultural employers find skilled and qualified workers in a timely manner while also helping workers connect with employment and community resources.

-In addition, Employment Security assists with the federal Alien Employment Certification H2-A program, which allows agricultural employers to import foreign workers temporarily when there are not enough qualified U.S. workers available.
+In addition, the Employment Security Department assists with the federal Alien Employment Certification H-2A program, which allows agricultural employers to bring foreign workers temporarily, when not enough qualified U.S. workers are available.